-Sheila Wee has been a full time professional storyteller since 1999 and has been described as a Godmother of Singapore storytelling.
-She co-founded Singapore’s first storytelling circle and its first professional storytelling company.
-She has taught or mentored most of the storytellers now active in Singapore and is the President of the Storytelling Association (Singapore).
+Sheila Wee has been a full time professional storyteller for 15 years and has been described as a Godmother of Singapore storytelling.
+She co-founded Singapore’s first storytelling circle and its first professional storytelling company and has taught, or mentored almost all of the professional storytellers now active in Singapore.
+Sheila is a founding Committee Member, a former President, (2012 – 2014), and a current Committee Member of the Storytelling Association (Singapore).

 Sheila began telling stories to children, but quickly moved into telling stories to adults and was a pioneer in bringing storytelling to adult audiences in Singapore.
 She is comfortable telling to audiences of more than a thousand and is adept at varying her storytelling style according to her audience.
 Her storytelling has been describe variously as warm, engaging, elegant and captivating.